 Key takeaways

-If you don't arrange to switch to the NBN within that period, your existing internet and phone services will likely be disconnected without compensation or replacement.
+If you didn't arrange to switch to the NBN within that period, your existing internet and phone services was disconnected automatically.

-You can enter your address in the Finder NBN tracker to view your planned cut-off date.
+(Not sure?
+Enter your address in the Finder NBN tracker to see which NBN technologies are available in your area.)

 Is switching to the NBN compulsory?